What Happened to The Robe of Jesus Christ?

 What about the Pushkin portion of the robe?
 It was kept in an amulet and passed down through generations to son Alexander Pushkin, then to granddaughter Elena Alexsandrovna von der Rozenmayer who moved to Nice, France.
 When she died in 1942 nothing was known about the Pushkin relic, according to Pravmir.com.

 Who is to say whether any of these garments are authentic?
 I am neither Catholic nor Russian Orthodox but I respect their faiths.
-I also enjoyed the movie and the book very much.
+I also enjoyed the movie and the book, The Robe, very much.

 Here’s a video of a church that has one of the robes mentioned in the article.
-The architecture and the place itself is very beautiful.
+The architecture and the place are very beautiful.
 The language isn't English but you can appreciate the robe and the surrounding area.

 Pilgrimage to the Lord Heaton 2012